garfix/nligems/doc/internals.md

                     - "magnesium"

 The advantage is that semantic, domain specific information is present right from the parse tree.
 The disadvantage is that the grammar must be completely rewritten for each new domain.

+__dependency grammars___ form a parse tree of dependency relations.
+An example parse tree:

+    - "contains"
+        - subject: "rock"
+            - det?: "which"
+        - object: "magnesium"

+The advantage is that the syntactic functions that form the dependency relations (i.e. subject, object, etc) are closely associated with semantic relations.

 __phrase structure grammars___ form a parse tree of phrase nodes.
 An example parse tree is: